 - $1,900 generated in incremental income and sales tax payments

 - $1,500 saved from reduced homeless shelter & transitional housing usage

 - $950 saved from reduced hospitalization, ER visits, medical office use

 - $450 saved from terminated and reduced OCB and CCB payments

 Breaking the cycle

-The tragedy is that, once homeless and jobless, it is very difficult to claw your way back.
-A recent landmark 100 City North American study by the Universities of Toronto/Chicago/McGill on long-term unemployment proved that gaps in employment – as little as four months – significantly reduces the chances of even receiving a call-back for a job interview.
+The longer one is unemployed the harder it becomes to secure employment.
+A recent landmark study proved that gaps in employment – as little as four months – significantly reduce the chances of even receiving a call-back for a job interview.
 Gaps of 8 months or more reduce the call-back rate below 4%.

 These interrelated dynamics perpetuate a downward cycle that keeps women unemployed/underemployed, living in poverty, and precariously housed.